Summer Series 2016

-The Summer Series is a five event competition for Mens and Womens crews
+For 2015 t he Summer Series is to be a six event competition for Mens and Womens crews

-scheduled over the summer months.
-Crews compete in three "round robin" races
+scheduled over three weekends in the summer months.
+Crews compete in three "round robin" races per event

 The winning Men and Women crews are those with the highest scoring "league points" at the end of the five Round Series.